Found annually since 2019 and confirmed by professionals

 User's notes

-This set of images has been taken over a three week period and shows the progression of the slime mould Alwisia lloydiae, which I believe is a first appearance in NSW.
+This set of images has been taken over a three week period of the same specimen, and shows the progression of the slime mould Alwisia lloydiae, which I believe is a first appearance in NSW.

 The following set of images will show the mature stage which we were finally able to capture recently.
 This species was first recorded in Tasmania by Sarah Lloyd in about 2010